risuorg/risuorg.github.io/content/pages/README.magui.md

 ## Introduction

-Magui is a wrapper that calls functions from the Python library of Citellus [README]({filename}README.citellus.md).
+Magui is a wrapper that calls functions from the Python library of Risu [README]({filename}README.Risu.md).

 Some problems are not detected only on one node, but are made by the aggregation of data across them, for example: